adrianosferreira/toolset-rest/README.md

 #Toolset Rest

-Toolset REST lets you integrate Toolset components with WP REST API features.
+Toolset REST is a WordPress plugin that lets you integrate Toolset components with WP REST API features.

 ##Toolset Views